-Monitoring period characterized by sufficiently low flow conditions that the CSO treatment facility did not operate with a discharge to the outfall at any time in the month. - a The Carkeek wet weather treatment station experienced a disinfection failure similar to an event in January 2022, with hypochlorite pumps operating but failing to continuously deliver hypochlorite.
-The pumps are being rebuilt, a temporary portable hypochlorite pumping system was installed as a backup until pumps are returned to service, and two spare pumps are being purchased. - b Effluent limit exceedances at Elliott West associated with process control performance; a planning and facility improvements process is underway. - c The Carkeek wet weather treatment station experienced a disinfection failure when a water level detection system (bubbler) failed resulting in the hypochlorite disinfection to not engage.
-Operators responded and reset the equipment.
+Monitoring period characterized by sufficiently low flow conditions that the CSO treatment facility did not operate with a discharge to the outfall at any time in the month. - The Carkeek wet weather treatment station experienced intermittent disinfection failures similar to an event in January, with hypochlorite pumps operating but failing to continuously deliver hypochlorite.
+The pumps are being rebuilt, a temporary portable hypochlorite pumping system was installed as a backup until pumps are returned to service, and two spare pumps are being purchased. - b Effluent limit exceedances at Elliott West associated with process control performance; a planning and facility improvements process is underway.